Porn Cones & Cat Ladies

 For me, having a child transformed my relationship with the man who became my husband in ways that have driven us apart as much as yoked us together.
 Though our daughter enhanced our life in ways too plentiful and too annoying to share (see FB, lol), as working parents flinging ourselves from one obligation to the next, we’ve become enmeshed in a way that can feel impossible to separate.

-In our worst moments, I wonder if we’re anything but a blob of caretaking and bickering, losing entire afternoons to sorting out childcare, navigating dubious insurance coverage, or magicking protein into a meal that our daughter will eat.
+In our worst moments, I wonder if we’re anything but a blob of caretaking and bickering, losing entire afternoons to sorting out childcare, navigating dubious insurance coverage, or magicking protein into a meal that our kid will eat.
 We quarrel over divvying up negligible free time - stupid - but we’ve not stopped.
-I resent my dependence on his salary, which is twice mine, since three years of my resume growth was stunted during my daughter’s newborn and toddler years, and like many women in hetero marriages, I still lag behind.
+I resent my dependence on his salary, which is twice mine, since three years of my resume growth was stunted during the newborn and toddler years, and like many women in hetero marriages, I still lag behind.

 *

 Sometimes, I think domesticity would feel less overwhelming if the realities of parenting were more freely discussed, but burying the truth under the floorboards like a tell-tale heart and smiling insanely seems to be protocol.
-It’s a sore spot for me, since I’m an external processor who loves to vent about the endless demands of the home front, so when selflessness is championed as the highest good (especially in regards to motherhood), I withdraw in disgust.
+It’s a sore spot for me, since I’m an external processor who loves to vent about the endless demands of the homefront, so when selflessness is championed as the highest good (especially in regards to motherhood), I withdraw in disgust.

 Heh.
 I bet.

-To borrow from Matthew Remski, co-host of The Conspirituality Podcast: “The sleeplessness, the attempts to console the inconsolable, the endless housework, the impossible ethical decisions, the scarcity of privacy, the work of being the support for a young tortured mind that triggers the tortured heart in yourself” - can be draining, even excruciating.
-Life as a parent - I’ve heard only the wealthy say otherwise - is not your own.
+To borrow from Matthew Remski of The Conspirituality Podcast: “The sleeplessness, the attempts to console the inconsolable, the endless housework, the impossible ethical decisions, the scarcity of privacy, the work of being the support for a young tortured mind that triggers the tortured heart in yourself” - can be draining, even excruciating.

 But yes, of course, OF COURSE it’s beloved work.
 And we’d never choose otherwise!
 We shout this from the mountaintop, defending ourselves against an accusation no one has made, assuring everyone knows HOW MUCH WE LOVE OUR CHILDREN.
 And it’s true!
 We look at them and love so hard we lift momentarily in the air.
 We exchange knowing winks and nods with other parents to let them know that deeply, in the center, in the bloodiest, goodest place in our heart, we carry the secrets of the trade and they are ours to savor.
 The bigger the bags under the eyes, the deeper the commitment.
 Our child rushes into our arms, their sweet heads tucked into our neck, and we are not our own.
 We are theirs.

-Complaining about the realities of domestic life can come off as indulgent, or negative, I’ve been scolded, especially for other parents who would rather not think about how tired they are, or talk about how much they sometimes resent their partner, and sadly, we have to cancel plans again, we’re desperate for adult time but we’re so exhausted, the baby didn’t sleep well, and tomorrow is another relentless day.
+Complaining about the realities of domestic life can come off as indulgent, or negative, I’ve been scolded, especially for other parents who would rather not think about how tired they are, or talk about how much they sometimes resent their partner, but sadly, we have to cancel plans again, we’re desperate for adult time but we’re so exhausted, the baby didn’t sleep well, and tomorrow is another insane day.

 *

-Bah.
-Too many fucking times.
+Bah, too many fucking times.

 *

-Remski also talks about how a certain part of our country has become addicted to making up stories about “childless” people, framing them as a growing army of drag queens kicking off their heels and climbing atop desks to twerk for kindergarteners, lobbying administration for litter boxes in school bathrooms and more representative porn in school libraries, which is so stupid I will not give it another second.
+Remski also talks about how a certain part of our country has become addicted to making up stories about “childless” people, framing them as a growing army of drag queens kicking off their heels and climbing atop desks to twerk for kindergarteners, lobbying administration for litter boxes in school bathrooms, and insisting on more representative porn in school libraries, which is so stupid I will not give it another second.

 *